 This is the view from the top of the tower looking east.

 And this is the view from the top of the tower looking west.
 You can see all those little backstreets just waiting to be explored.

 A town full of surprises.
 Here are members of the volunteer fire service lining up outside the town hall, waiting for a happy couple to emerge.

-Here is the tower in the centre of Znojmo at night.
-Znojmo is a great place for photographers.
+Here is the tower in the centre at night.
+It is a great place for photographers.

 A final shot of Znojmo at night.
-So next time you are considering a trip to the Czech Republic, give Znojmo some of your time.
+So next time you are considering a trip to the Czech Republic, give this great little town some of your time.

 Znojmo is 280km from Prague and just 70km from Brno.
 For public transport, have a look at the Czech transport website.

 The catacombs are interesting to visit – particularly if the weather is bad.

 I’ve stayed in a variety of places in Znojmo and one of the nicest was Pension Grant next to the town’s (beautiful) prison.